FoodStandardsAgency/enterprise-data-models/patterns/drafts/date-and-time.md

 # Date and Time

-This pattern was last updated 21/01/2020, this is version 1.0
+This pattern was last updated 04/02/2020, this is version 1.0

 Pattern Created: 21/01/2020

-While date is a fundamental data type, and used in the FSA in the same way as other oganisations, we have a set of styles and best practices when working with dates in data for development teams to follow.
+While date is a fundamental data type, and used in the FSA in the same way as other organisations, we have a set of styles and best practices when working with dates in data for development teams to follow.

 ### Format